phac-nml/snvphyl-galaxy/docs/user/parameters.md

 # Parameters

 The SNVPhyl workflow contains several parameters that can be changed from their default values to customize a run.
-Below is a description of each of these values, where they can be found, and how they can be altered:
+Below is a description of some of the more commonly used values, where they can be found, and how they can be altered:

 ##Density Threshold